victor-YT/spendly/README.md

 - Normal registration creates a `user` role.
 - Admin access is only available to users with role `admin`.
 - Normal users can only see and manage their own expenses.
-- Admin users can view all expenses through the dashboard and can view all users and activities from `/admin`.
+- Admin users also have their own personal expense dashboard.
+- The `/admin` page provides a global admin view, including all users, all expenses, spending analytics, and user activity history.
+- Future expense dates are blocked by validation.

 ## Author